Notes on the Geography of Malaysia: Colonial Kuching (Religious)

 The main Chinese temple is called Hong San Si.
 It was built no later than 1848 but was rebuilt in 1897, 1985, and 2003.
 Step inside?

 The host deity is Kong Teck Choon Ong, who hails from southern Fujian.
-The story is that he began as a poor villager named Kuo Chung Fook who became a geomancer and, aged 16, climbed a tree where he chose to die.
+The story is that he began as a poor villager named Kuo Chung Fook.
+He became a geomancer and, aged 16, climbed a tree where he chose to die.
 Miracles followed: epidemics ended, floods were prevented.

-His image, still youthful, is carried around the city on its annual birthday, the twenty-second day of the second lunar month.
+His childish image is carried around the city on his birthday, the twenty-second day of the second lunar month.

 The main Malay mosque was rebuilt in 1967 and replaced one from 1847.
 Many of the tombstones appear to predate the rebuilt version.